neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

    ```bash
    brew install --cask visual-studio-code
    ```
-2. install the prettier extension **Prettier - Code formatter** and explain what a code formatter does
+1. install the prettier extension **Prettier - Code formatter** and explain what a code formatter does
-3. Go the VS Code settings and:
+1. Go the VS Code settings and:
    - search for "default formatter" and set to prettier
    - search for "format on save" and hit checkbox
+1. install the extension `Auto Rename Tag`
+1. install the extension `Live Preview`

+### Challenges Preparations

+- [ ] ❗️ Create a `zip` file from the `treasure-hunt` directory and give it to the students
+  - [ ] Make sure that everybody extracted the folder `treasure hunt` and changed into that folder with the terminal.

 ---

 ## Process: Project / Assignment

-- [ ] Provide the [handout](shell-basics.md) and [challenges](challenges-shell-basics.md) to the
-      students
-- [ ] ❗️ Create a `zip` file from the `treasure-hunt` directory and give it to the students
-  - [ ] Make sure that everybody extracted the folder `treasure hunt` and changed into that folder with the terminal.
 - [ ] Divide the students into groups
 - [ ] Remind them of the ground rules:
   - meet again 30 min before lunch break in the class room